moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 * See the :doc:`URDF and SRDF </doc/examples/urdf_srdf/urdf_srdf_tutorial>` page for more details on the components of the URDF and SRDF mentioned in this tutorial.

-Setup Custom Inverse Kinematics Solvers
+Explore available Inverse Kinematics Solvers

-* Faster IK solvers than the default KDL solver are available.
+* Alternative IK solvers to the default KDL solver are available.
-  For more information, refer to the :doc:`IKFast Kinematics SolverIKFast </doc/examples/ikfast/ikfast_tutorial>` and :doc:`TRAC-IK Kinematics Solver </doc/examples/trac_ik/trac_ik_tutorial>`.
+  For more information, refer to :doc:`IKFast </doc/examples/ikfast/ikfast_tutorial>` and `pick_ik <https://github.com/PickNikRobotics/pick_ik>`_.